magento/devdocs/guides/MTF/writing.md

 ### Using the Fixture Generator

-The fixture generator (`utils\generate\fixture`) creates the fixture class from fixture configuration file.
+The fixture generator (`utils\generate\fixture`) creates the fixture class from the fixture configuration file.
 If you specified the configurations for fixtures globally (that is, in `fixture.xml`), the generator creates an individual configuration file for each declared fixture along with corresponding fixture classes.

 The generator creates only one fixture class from each individual configuration file; that is, after a fixture is created, the generator ignores this fixture's configuration file.
 To change a fixture's structure, delete this fixture class, make the necessary changes in its configuration file, and run the generator.

-**Tip**: If you generated fixture classes from `fixture.xml` and need to adjust the structure of a newly created fixture, delete the fixture class, make changes in fixture's individual configuration file, and run the generator again.
+**Tip**: If you generated fixture classes from `fixture.xml` and need to adjust the structure of a newly created fixture, delete the fixture class, make changes in the fixture's individual configuration file, and run the generator again.

-### Settings Values for a Fixture
+### Setting Values for a Fixture

 This section discusses how to set values for a fixture.